PaulBratslavsky/food-app-article-update/1-food-app.md

 ```

 **Add the Tailwind directives to your CSS**
-Add the @tailwind directives by replacing your css inside the `globals.css` file with the following.
+Add the @tailwind directives by replacing your css inside the `styles/globals.css` file with the following.

 ```css
 @tailwind base;